WW2 Jobs with the lowest survival rates

 46% chance of death

 The most dangerous position in a bomber crew was by far a ball turret gunner.
-Apart from the fact that their oxygen lines could freeze in the cold temperatures of high altitude, they were also the number 1 target for enemy fighters.
-The guns on the ball turrets were two 50.cal machine guns and posed great risk to enemy fighters, so they were the first thing that would be targeted on the plane.
-The turrets are sealed from the rest of the plane, so they can spin round and people would often get stuck in them, something especially unpleasant for the gunner underneath the plane when the landing gear failed.
+Apart from the fact that their oxygen lines could freeze in the cold temperatures of high altitudes, they were also the number 1 target for enemy fighters.
+The guns on the ball turrets were two 50.cal machine guns and posed a great risk to enemy fighters, so they were the first thing that would be targeted on the plane.
+The turrets are sealed from the rest of the plane, so they can spin around and people would often get stuck in them, something especially unpleasant for the gunner underneath the plane when the landing gear failed.

 Field radio teams and wire layers